 Here I discuss places in the Fox Cities that I think deserve some kind of award for what they offer.
 Give them a try and let me know what you think.

 One of Appleton's nicest and most delicious restaurants.
-Good Greek food in a pleasant setting.
-I've had e-mail from people who feel it's an utterly superb restaurant with great service, and I have to agree.
-Wonderful dolmades, great egg and lemon soup, delightful lamb and excellent seafood.
-Quite popular for dinner just before at big show at the PAC, so be sure to get reservations of there's a major show or performance that night.
+After a recent trip to Greece, I appreciate the rich Greek cuisine at Apollon all the more.
+I recommend Apollon for Good Greek food in a pleasant setting.
+Many other people in the Fox Valley agree that it's an utterly superb restaurant with great service.
+Awesome dolmades, great egg and lemon soup, delightful lamb and excellent seafood, and seafood that is not overcooked.
+This establishment, so close to the PAC, is quite popular for dinner just before a big show, so be sure to get reservations if there's a major event that night.

-I was there twice in the spring of 2009 and was amazed both times.
-One dish, orange roughy with pesto, was absolutely perfect--not overcooked, as often happens with seafood.
-I describe that experience in the post "Perfection at Apollon" on the Appleton Blog.
+More recent visits have also amazed me times.
+One dish, orange roughy with pesto, was absolutely perfect.
+I described that experience in the post "Perfection at Apollon" on the Appleton Blog.
 Later, I took two friends from Europe there.
 From Macedonia and Montenegro next to Greece, they were familiar with fine Mediterranean food and were impressed with the meal.
 I was truly transported by the best Moussaka I have ever tasted.
 Moussaka can be a bit boring sometimes, but not the way it is prepared at Apollon.
 I asked the chef about it afterwards, and was pleased to learn that he actually won an award at an international competition in Europe for his Moussaka.
 The sauce on it is what really brings it to life.
 Just amazing.

 Here's a story I heard from a friend about Apollon that I shared when I featured Apollon on the Appleton Blog: